ed2c/1cho_ins_preparation_r/README.md

 ## Origins and context of data

 The well-known 1 CijferHO institution enrollment file is the main data source.
-Currently a slightly adapted version of this raw data is loaded, this will be changed to output of the [eencijfer package](https://libraries.io/pypi/eencijfer) in the coming months.
+The input for this repository is the output of the [eencijfer package](https://libraries.io/pypi/eencijfer).

 This file is register data for each public educational institution that provides higher education, i.e. (applied) universities.
 The data provider is DUO and the file is accompanied by a lot of supporting documents (see /metadata/data_dictionary_start) explaining the variables.
 In addition, [DUO has a page for it with contact details](https://duo.nl/zakelijk/hoger-onderwijs/studentenadministratie/bron-controleren/deelnames-en-resultaten-duo-registers.jsp).
 Finally, UNL and VH are in close contact with DUO and the ministry and have also expertise on the matter/